 What is Reflux?

-Baby reflex occurs when the infant’s milk travels back up their oesophagus, rather than sitting in the stomach.
+Baby reflux occurs when the infant’s milk travels back up the oesophagus rather than sitting in the stomach.
 In the first year of life, the muscle which holds food in the stomach may not work correctly all of the time, which results in food or milk and stomach acid travelling back up the oesophagus.

 Baby Reflux Remedies

-Most parents recognise that their baby has reflux when there is a lot of and signs of distress during or after feeding.
-Whilst wind / gas or baby colic can cause similar symptoms, reflux is extremely common in infants under the age of one year.
+Most parents recognise that their baby has reflux when there are a lot of signs of distress during or after feeding.
+Whilst wind/gas or baby colic can cause similar symptoms, reflux is extremely common in infants under the age of one year.

 If your baby has reflux, their positioning is extremely important.
 When feeding, you should hold your baby upright as this minimises the chances of milk travelling back up the oesophagus.
 Similarly, holding your baby upright for as long as possible after feeding can help to minimise the effects of baby reflux.

 Of course, it isn’t always realistic to hold your baby upright for long periods of time.
 Fortunately, you can use specially designed products to assist you.
-With the Babocush, for example, your baby is supported in a semi-upright position, just as they would be in your arms.
+With the Babocush Comfort Cushion, for example, your baby is supported in a semi-upright position, just as they would be in your arms.
 With a five-point harness to fasten them securely, you can be sure your baby is safe whilst they’re gently soothed.
-The gentle vibrations and heartbeat help further to relieve the symptoms of wind / gas pains and colic, as well as reflux.
+The gentle vibrations and heartbeat help further relieve the symptoms of wind/gas pains and colic, as well as reflux.

 Should you Seek Medical Help?